dgaydukov/cert-aws/sa/files/sa.md

 * oracle TDE(transparent data encryption) - some oracle version support TDE:
     * data in columns encrypted with table/tablespace key, these keys encrypted with TDE master key, which is store in HSM
     * you have oracle db in ec2 and it use cloudHSM to store master TDE
-    * it's better than whole ebs encryption, cause in case of TDE you can encrypt single row or column instead of encrypting whole db
+    * it's better than whole ebs encryption, cause in case of TDE you can encrypt single row or column instead of encrypting underlying HDD
-* Microsoft SignTool - cli tool that sign/verify/timestamp files to simplify sign-ing process:
+* Microsoft SignTool - cli tool that sign/verify/timestamp files to simplify signing process:
     * create ec2 with windows server and use HSM to store private keys
 * other third-party services - you can use other solutions (like hashicorp) but store keys in cloudHSM Best practice to sync all keys at least in 2 devices in separate AZ.
 It's built with physical and logical tamper-protection, so it trigger key deletion (zeroization) in case of breach.
 Daily backups are automatically taken and stored in s3 (bucket must be in the same region as cluster).
 All backups encrypted with 2 types of keys:
 * EBK (ephemeral backup key) - generated inside HSM when backup is taken.
 Used to encrypt backup.
-Encrypted backup include encrypted EBK.
+Encrypted EBK stored in same s3 bucket with encrypted backup.
-* PBK (persistent backup key) - used by HSM to encrypt EBK.
+* PBK (persistent backup key) - used by HSM to encrypt/decrypt EBK.
 Generated based on 2 other keys:
     * MKBK (manufacturer key backup key) - permanently embedded in the HSM hardware by manufacturer
     * AKBK (AWS key backup key) - installed in the HSM during initial setup by aws CloudHSM.
+As you see same envelope encryption applied here with EBK which encrypt/decrypt backup & PBK which encrypt/decrypt EBK.
 CloudHSM classic:
 * old implementation of HSM by aws.
 It was unmanaged service, customers have to manually patch their HSM devices & maintain HS
 * new version compiles with FIPS 140-2 Level 3, while classic with level 2 only